Rosalind (As You Like It): Theatre

 Vanessa Redgrave rose to fame playing Rosalind in 1960 with the Royal Shakespeare Company.
 American actress Patti LuPone played the role at the Guthrie Theatre in Minneapolis, after her award-winning portrayal of Eva Peron in the original Broadway run of Evita.
 This caused much speculation because LuPone was leaving the Broadway stage and moving to "regional" work.
 In 2009, Melissa Benoist portrayed Rosalind while attending Marymount Manhattan College.

 Adrian Lester won a Time Out Award for his performance as Rosalind in Cheek by Jowl's 1991 production of As You Like It.
 A male actor in the role (as would have been the norm in Shakespeare's time) underlines the confusion of gender roles within the play: at one point, a male actor is playing a woman who is pretending to be a man acting the part of a woman.

 Helen McCrory played Rosalind in 2005 at Wyndham's Theatre in London under the direction of David Lan.
 In 2009, Naomi Frederick portrayed Rosalind at Shakespeare's Globe.

 Television

 Helen Mirren played Rosalind in the 1978 BBC Television Shakespeare version of the play directed by Basil Coleman.
 In Shakespeare: The Animated Tales' 1994 adaptation of As You Like It, Sylvestra Le Touzel voiced Rosalind.

 Film

-Rosalind has been played by various notable actresses on film including Rose Coghlan in 1912, Elizabeth Bergner in a 1936 film opposite Laurence Olivier as Orlando, Emma Croft in 1992, and Bryce Dallas Howard in the 2006 production directed by Kenneth Branagh.
+Rosalind has been played by various notable actresses on film including Rose Coghlan in 1912, Elisabeth Bergner in a 1936 film opposite Laurence Olivier as Orlando, Emma Croft in 1992, and Bryce Dallas Howard in the 2006 production directed by Kenneth Branagh.
 Branagh felt that the character of Rosalind talked too much in the original play and thus cut many of Rosalind's lines in his Japan-set adaptation.
 Howard was nominated for a Golden Globe for her performance as Rosalind.